vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/pure.md

 index: 7
 ---

-If your site is a documentation-only site and you prefer a clean style, you can enable pure mode by setting `themeConfig.pure` to `true`.
+If your site is a documentation-only site and you prefer a clean style, you can enable pure mode by setting `pure: true` in theme options.

 In this mode, we disable some fancy animations and some colors and just provide functionality.